Application of Quantum Machine Learning using the Quantum Variational Classifier Method to High Energy Physics Analysis at the LHC on IBM Quantum Computer Simulator and Hardware with 10 qubits

 The searches for \Hmumu\ decay (Higgs boson decay into two muons) at the ATLAS and CMS experiments~\cite{atlashmumu,cmshmumu} have become one of the most important topics in the LHC physics program.
-See Figure~\ref{fig1} (b) for a representative Feynman diagram for \Hmumu\ decay.
-Although the coupling between the Higgs boson and third-generation fermions (e.g. top quark) has been observed, currently there is no evidence for the coupling between the Higgs boson and second-generation fermions. \Hmumu\ decay is the most promising process by which to observe such a coupling at the LHC.
-In this case the challenge is mainly due to the small \Hmumu\ decay branching ratio of about 0.02$\%$.
+Although the coupling between the Higgs boson and third-generation fermions (e.g. top quark) has been observed, currently there exist only first indications of the coupling between the Higgs boson and second-generation fermions. \Hmumu\ decay is the most promising process by which to observe such a coupling at the LHC.
+The strength of the Higgs-muon coupling could be significantly modified by new physics.
+With more data in the future, the LHC experiments could establish the Higgs couplings to muons, or exclude the Higgs-muon coupling: both will be an exciting discovery.
+In searches for \Hmumu\ decay, the challenge is mainly due to the small \Hmumu\ decay branching ratio of about 0.02$\%$.
 Again following an analysis strategy similar to that used by ATLAS~\cite{atlashmumu}, we divide reconstructed two-muon events into several $n_j$ (jet multiplicity) channels, and focus on the $n_j \geq 2$ channel to target vector boson fusion (VBF) Higgs production, whose signature is two forward jets.
-We train classifiers to distinguish between the \Hmumu\ signal and the \ensuremath{Z/\gamma^*\rightarrow\mu\mu}\ background, based on 13 kinematic variables similar to those in ~\cite{atlashmumu}.
+We train classifiers to distinguish between the \Hmumu\ signal and the dominant background of this analysis, production of a pair of muons through the exchange of a Z boson or a virtual photon $(\ensuremath{Z/\gamma^*\rightarrow\mu\mu})$.
+See Figure~$\ref{fig1}$ for representative Feynman diagrams for VBF Higgs production (d), $\Hmumu$ decay (e), and $\ensuremath{Z/\gamma^*\rightarrow\mu\mu}$ production (f).
+The training is based on 13 kinematic variables similar to those in ~\cite{atlashmumu}: the $p_{T}$ and rapidity $Y$ of the two-muon system, the absolute value of the cosine of the lepton decay angle $\cos\theta^*$ in the Collins-Soper frame, the $p_{T}$ and $\eta$ of the two leading jets, the relative azimuthal angle of each jet with respect to the di-muon system, the $p_{T}$, $Y$ and invariant mass of the two-jet system, as well as the relative azimuthal angle between the two-jet system and the two-muon system.